OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.begin.md

 </pre>

 The LifeTime API allows you to manage applications, modules, environments and deployments of your OutSystems infrastructure.
-Version 2 of the API adds support for deployment zones, users, teams and roles.
+Version 2 of the API adds support for deployment zones, users, teams, and roles.

 Follow the guidelines presented in [REST API Authentication](<../lifetime-deployment/rest-api-authentication.md>) to authenticate your API requests.